MohakGupta2004/git-clone/README.md

 Fuck this, now I've to think about how can I push this to github?????????
 Like nigga how can I push my own .git to github it's thinking it's created by git for God's sake.
 Also I've changed my Makefile from ./bin to bin.
 Now this bitch ass git is also my native program.
 Ahh fuck you my junior dev ass

+# Third commit
+Finally modularized this shit a little bit.
+Doing the same shit as before but hey hey why not?